pulumi/docs/content/what-is/top-iac-tools.md

 For state management, Terraform uses a state file to track the current state of your infrastructure.
 While this approach requires manual configuration, including setting up remote backends and state locking, it does offer fine-grained control over state.

 Terraform integrates well with existing development workflows and CI/CD pipelines.
-It includes support for the Kubernetes Core APIs and some support for CRDs.
+It provides a Kubernetes provider that supports the Kubernetes Core APIs and offers some support for Custom Resource Definitions (CRDs).
 Terraform also has a wide range of plugins, integrations, and comprehensive documentation.

 - **Flexibility**: Utilizes HCL.
 Lacks full programming constructs.
 - **Multi-cloud**: Offers support for AWS, Azure, GCP, Oracle cloud and many others.
 - **State**: Provides fine-grained control over state management, but requires manual configuration including remote backends and state locking, which can add complexity to collaboration.
-- **Integration**: Integrates well with existing development workflows and CI/CD pipelines. though additional scripting may be needed for complex scenarios.
+- **Integration**: Integrates well with existing development workflows and CI/CD pipelines.
+Provides a Kubernetes provider for basic cluster management.
 - **Ecosystem**: A large and active community.
 A wide range of plugins and integrations.

 ### [OpenTofu](https://opentofu.org/)